 - The settlement offer is either accepted or declined by the plaintiff (person who filed the lawsuit)

-- If the settlement is declined, the case goes to trial.
+- If the settlement is declined, the case may go to trial.

 How Much Is a Nursing Home Wrongful Death Settlement?

-While the average amount of a nursing home wrongful death settlement is around $406,000, the actual amount you may receive depends on a variety of factors.
-These factors include the severity of the abuse and the ability of the defendant — in this case, the nursing home — to pay.
+A nursing home settlement for a wrongful death pays $406,000 on average.
+The actual amount you may receive depends on a variety of factors.
+These factors include the severity of the abuse and the ability of the defendant (the nursing home) to pay.

-In addition to seeking damages for medical bills, funeral expenses, lost wages, and pain and suffering, you can also seek punitive damages against the nursing home itself.
-Punitive damages are meant to punish the nursing home for misconduct and discourage similar behavior in the future.
+You can also seek punitive damages against the nursing home itself.
+Punitive damages punish the nursing home for misconduct and discourage similar behavior in the future.

-You can help protect yourself from these and other complications by working with a law firm that has lawyers who specialize in nursing home wrongful death cases.
-They will be able to assist with evidence gathering and can ensure that all paperwork is filed correctly and is compliant with state laws.
+You can help protect yourself from these and other complications by working with nursing home abuse lawyers who specialize in wrongful death cases.

 You have a right to seek justice for your loved ones.
 If you have lost someone to nursing home neglect or abuse and are ready to take legal action, get a free case review today.